E-Randz/NC-News/README.md

 ## Acknowledgments

-* Thank you to all the lovely people at Northcoders who helped throughout this project.
+* Thank you to all the lovely staff at Northcoders.